Installation and setup

 This file adaptation applies to all PyPDFForm APIs.
 You can replace file path parameters with file objects or streams throughout the documentation.

-According to section 12.7.3.2 found on page 434 of the PDF standard, each PDF form widget can have a fully qualified name that is not explicitly defined but can be constructed following the pattern <parent_widget_name>.<widget_name>.
+According to section 12.7.3.2 of the PDF standard (page 434), PDF form widgets can have fully qualified names constructed using the pattern <parent_widget_name>.<widget_name>.

-PyPDFForm supports accessing widgets through their full names by simply setting the optional parameter use_full_widget_name to True when a PdfWrapper object is instantiated.
-Consider this PDF:
+PyPDFForm allows you to access widgets by their full names by setting use_full_widget_name to True when instantiating PdfWrapper or FormWrapper.
+For example, using this PDF:

-NOTE: When using full widget names, the update_widget_key and commit_widget_key_updates methods are disabled and raise a NotImplementedError because full names involve both the widget and its parent.
+NOTE: When using full widget names, the update_widget_key and commit_widget_key_updates methods of PdfWrapper are disabled and raise a NotImplementedError because full names involve both the widget and its parent.

 Write to a file